 Different countries have different cereals as their staple food; the reason for this diversity is the production statistics.
-For example, wheat is the most significant cereal in the diets of most European countries and India.
+For example, what is the most significant cereal in the diets of most European countries and India?
 On the other hand, rice is the primary grain used in China, Japan, South East Asia, Bangladesh, Pakistan, Brazil, Myanmar, Vietnam, and the US.

 Breakfast cereal is actually the packaged breakfast food available in almost all commercial food stores.
 These types of cereals are sometimes eaten cold or else mixed with milk or water and then fruits are added for extra nutrition and taste.

 Rice: Rice is probably the most common and popular cereal consumed all over the world; especially in tropical and temperate regions.
 Rice cannot grow in cold regions.
-It is used as the staple food in most of the countries and restaurants all over the globe have invented some lip smacking rice recipes that are truly appetizing but also come in form of breakfast cereals.
+It is used as the staple food in most of the countries and restaurants all over the globe have invented some lip-smacking rice recipes that are truly appetizing but also come in the form of breakfast cereals.

 Brown Rice: Brown rice is another variety of rice that is rich in the vitamin B group, particularly thiamine, riboflavin, niacin and minerals like iron, potassium, phosphorous and magnesium.

 Maize: It is the staple cereal in continents like Africa and South America and is used as animal feed worldwide.
 ‘Cornflakes’, as we know them, are nothing but the flaked form of maize.
-Popcorn is also a popular corn product, which has become a favorite snacks for all ages around the globe.
+Popcorn is also a popular corn product, which has become a favourite snack for all ages around the globe.

 Barley: This cereal is popular and a highly nutritious one that is usually grown for malting; livestock also thrives on it in lands that are not capable of growing wheat due to financial or climatic conditions.